piCoder3141/linux-c-shell/README.md

 # linux-c-shell
-Creating a Linux Shell using C. Currently, it only supports taking a user input and printing out the same.
+Creating a Linux Shell using C.
+Only supports the `ls` command with only one argument as of now.